top of page

 Mental Health Disorders as NOT the end of the road: Talk with Winnie the Pooh and Friends

-The other day, I was wandering downtown, searching for a decent cup of coffee, when I heard a familiar voice call out, “Oh, Bruce!
-Yoo-hoo!”
-I turned to see none other than Winnie the Pooh and his gang—Piglet, Tigger, Eeyore, and Rabbit—gathered at an outdoor café.
-Their usual cheery demeanor seemed dimmed, as though a rain cloud had settled over the Hundred Acre Wood.
+I turned and, to my surprise, saw Winnie the Pooh and his gang—Piglet, Tigger, Eeyore, and Rabbit—gathered at an outdoor café.
+But something was off.
+Their usual cheerful energy seemed dimmed, as if a rain cloud had settled over the Hundred Acre Wood.

 “Pooh!”
 I exclaimed, walking over.
 “What a surprise to see you all here.
 What’s going on?”